Domitian of Melitene: Maurice's advisor

-According to John of Ephesus's Historia Ecclesiastica, Maurice arranged his election as bishop of Melitene about two years before the he succeeded to the imperial throne, while he was still just magister militum per Orientem (578–582).
+According to John of Ephesus's Historia Ecclesiastica, Maurice arranged his election as bishop of Melitene about two years before he succeeded to the imperial throne, while he was still just magister militum per Orientem (578–582).
 This would be around 580.
 The bishops of Melitene were metropolitans of their province, but Domitian was the first to be accorded the rank of archbishop.
 Although in administrative terms, Melitene was a part of Armenia, it was often considered to belong to Cappadocia.
 To honour Domitian, Maurice raised the rank of his province from Armenia Tertia to Armenia Prima.

 John of Ephesus says that Domitian moved to Constantinople soon after Maurice's accession.
 He became one of Maurice's closest and most trusted advisors in the wars against the Persians and against the Avars and Slavs.
 The monophysite John, who died before Domitian's persecution of the monophysites, considered him wise.
 In religion, John says he was "thoroughly imbued with the opinions of" the Council of Chalcedon and Leo's Tome.
 He reportedly gave the gifts he received from the emperor to the poor.

 Domitian mainly resided in Constantinople in the periods 582–585 and 591–598.
 According to the Synaxarion, Maurice sent him on several missions to various pagan tribes.
 In 587 or 588, King Childebert II of Austrasia wrote to him seeking a peace treaty with the Romans.
 This letter is preserved in the collection known as the Epistulae Austrasicae.

 In the testament that Maurice had drawn up in 596 or 597, which was only discovered in the reign of Heraclius, Domitian was named guardian of the emperor's children.